ptomulik/testmd/rst/README.rst

 Resubmit
 ========

-Simple add-on to Thunderbird to massivelly re-submit attached messages forwarded to you by users.
+Simple Thunderbird add-on for massive re-submission of attached messages forwarded to you by your users.

 Overwiev
 --------

-Having an (IMAP) folder, where I collect spam samples forwarded by my users, the **Resubmit** tool unpacks all attached messages (spam samples) from emails herein, for each spam sapmle composes a **New** message with the spam sample attached to it and sends it to the specified destination.
+Having an (IMAP) folder, where I collect spam samples forwarded by my users, the **Resubmit** tool unpacks all attached messages (spam samples) from emails herein, for each spam sample composes a **New** message with the spam sample attached to it and sends it to the specified destination.

 I found this extension useful in the following scenario.
 My users send me spam